mbodm/WADM/README.md

 #### ⛔ WADM, at the moment, is not working any longer! ⛔

 WADM is an easy-to-use addon download manager for the popular video game [World of Warcraft](https://worldofwarcraft.com).

-Edit2022: Long long ago, in the past, WADM´s home was found at CodePlex: http://wadm.codeplex.com.
-At this time i just used GitHub for more comfortable source code version control.
-But ofc, since years, WADM lives here at GitHub.
-I just saw this rather old text here and added some clarification.
+WADM is made to simplify downloading of multiple WoW addons from the [Curse](https://www.curseforge.com) website.
+WADM is written in C#, using the .NET Framework and is deployed as a WPF UI application, as well as a command line application.
+It´s just a simple .exe file, no installation required.
+WADM exists since a long time (~2011) and WADM´s formerly home was found at [CodePlex](http://wadm.codeplex.com).

 ⚠️